 I have started this task of reviewing every book I have read since childhood.
 It is a ridiculous notion.
 I can’t remember every book I have read.
-Just now, I thought of one; a bear, and I am pretty sure an otter, have an adventure or two (no it’s not what you’re thinking).
+Just now, I thought of one; a bear, and I am pretty sure an otter, has an adventure or two (no, it’s not what you’re thinking).
 I think it was a series.
 I loved the books, but they were paperback, and I trashed them in a fit of organization.
 Still, I am an author now.
 The Fundamentals is moving to publication, and as for sharing my love of the written word I have been mum.

 Reviewing my list, I decided that grouping the historical works by author would save time.
-Another problem with dredging up memories of old books is the desire to read them again before putting a finger to the keyboard.
+Another problem with dredging up memories of old books is the desire to read them again before putting a finger on the keyboard.
 No problem, I have decided to cheat.
 I will piece together recollections from what others have said and make up the rest.

 Unfortunately for me, I was born about thirty years too soon.
 The endless parade of science fiction, fantasy, and superhero material available today would be a feast for my preteen and teenage self.
 For me, midafternoon reruns of Star Trek and Lost in Space, were the extent of SF on television and mass-market paperbacks from authors like Asimov, Clarke, and Heinlein were dug from the bottom of grocery store bookshelves.